Pages from the book, "The Philosophy and Science of Health"--Dr.

 reason why the kidney damage is not believed to self repair.

-temptation to have the damage repaired by laser surgery.
-This laser
+to have the damage repaired by laser surgery.
+This laser technique stops

-technique stops the retinal bleeding by creating scar tissue where the
+the retinal bleeding by creating scar tissue where the leaks have developed.

-insulin and by the proliferation of systemic candida will slowly reverse
+and by the proliferation of systemic candida will slowly reverse due to

-due to improved diet.
-However, it takes many years to clean out the
+improved diet.
+However, it takes many years to clean out the arteries

-arteries by this form of oral chelation.
-Arterial damage can be reversed
+by this form of oral chelation.
+Arterial damage can be reversed much more

-much more quickly by using intravenous chelation therapy.26 What would
+quickly by using intravenous chelation therapy.26 What would normally

-normally take many years through diet alone can often be done in six
+take many years through diet alone can often be done in six months with

 Recovery Time